Ranger

 Beginning at 10th level, your form a strong magical connection with your animal companion, granting it the following benefits:

-• When you cast a spell targeting yourself, you can also affect your animal companion with the spell if the beast is within 30 feet of you.
+When you cast a spell on yourself, your animal companion can also benefit from the spell’s effect if it is within 30 feet of you.

-• Your animal companion gains a bonus to its armour class and damage rolls equal to your Wisdom modifier.
+Your animal companion gains a bonus equal to your Wisdom modifier to its armour class and damage rolls.